Leaving the Fund, or ‘opting out’

 The income you would receive (when you retire, for the rest of your life) would be affected

 Between the date you opt out and the date you start taking your pension, it should increase a bit every year to help keep up with the cost of living (inflation).
+For more detailed information about how your pension is increased between leaving service and retirement, check your Schedule Factsheet and the Increases Factsheet.

-Leaving the Bank
+Leaving the bank

 If you stop working for the bank, you’ll automatically leave the Fund and stop building up further benefits.
 You can then choose to keep your benefits in the Fund until you’re ready to take them or transfer some or all of your benefits to another pension arrangement.